datenanfragen/website/content/open-source.en.md

 ## Our Open Source repositories

 Here is an overview of important repositories that we have created—directly or indirectly—for datarequests.org.
 They are of course published under free licenses.
 We invite you to take a look behind the curtain, contribute or use our work for your own projects!

-Some of the development work is currently done on a private GitLab instance.
-We do however mirror all commits to GitHub and still welcome issues and pull requests through the GitHub mirror repositories, of course.
+We warmly welcome issues and pull requests through the repositories.

 <!-- TODO: Add new repos when applicable. -->